Greg Maffei steps down as CEO of Liberty Media, the company that owns F1

 The years since then have seen a boom in interest in F1, in part driven by the success of the Netflix series “Drive To Survive”.
 That’s particularly true in the United States, which now hosts three races a year.
 The Las Vegas Grand Prix is next week.

-Liberty Media said in August that it was under investigation by the U.S. Department of Justice over denying Andretti Global’s bid to become F1’s 11th team.
+Liberty Media said in August that it was under investigation by the U.S. Justice Department over denying Andretti Global’s bid to become F1’s 11th team.
 Maffei said at the time that the company is open to new entrants applying, and potentially being approved, if certain requirements are met.

 Liberty Media also expanded into motorcycle racing in April when it agreed a deal worth around $4.5 billion for the MotoGP series.